MeghaGajbhiye/PSFT-Workshop/IAM Lab - Best Practices/LabGuide-IAM.md

 <img src=./images/2.png width=600 height=500 />

 4. Oracle Cloud Infrastructure is integrated with Identity Cloud Services.
 You will see a screen validating your Identity Provider.
-Enter your username and password.
-Click Sign In.
+Click **Continue**.
+Enter your username and password and click **Sign In**.

 <img src=./images/signin1.png width=600 height=500 />